O Shaughnessy Asset Management LLC Has $2.52 Million Holdings in The Sherwin-Williams Company (NYSE:SHW)

-O Shaughnessy Asset Management LLC grew its position in The Sherwin-Williams Company (NYSE:SHW) by 27.8% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 9,007 shares of the specialty chemicals company’s stock after purchasing an additional 1,962 shares during the period.
-O Shaughnessy Asset Management LLC’s holdings in Sherwin-Williams were worth $2,520,000 at the end of the most recent quarter.
+O Shaughnessy Asset Management LLC increased its stake in shares of The Sherwin-Williams Company (NYSE:SHW) by 27.8% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 9,007 shares of the specialty chemicals company’s stock after purchasing an additional 1,962 shares during the period.
+O Shaughnessy Asset Management LLC’s holdings in Sherwin-Williams were worth $2,520,000 as of its most recent SEC filing.

-A number of other hedge funds have also recently modified their holdings of the business.
-Creative Planning increased its position in Sherwin-Williams by 30.6% in the 3rd quarter.
-Creative Planning now owns 26,923 shares of the specialty chemicals company’s stock worth $7,531,000 after purchasing an additional 6,311 shares during the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund increased its position in Sherwin-Williams by 19.9% in the 3rd quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 9,368 shares of the specialty chemicals company’s stock worth $2,621,000 after purchasing an additional 1,553 shares during the last quarter.
-Forsta AP Fonden increased its position in Sherwin-Williams by 317.8% in the 3rd quarter.
-Forsta AP Fonden now owns 72,700 shares of the specialty chemicals company’s stock worth $20,336,000 after purchasing an additional 55,300 shares during the last quarter.
-Orion Portfolio Solutions LLC increased its position in Sherwin-Williams by 32.7% in the 3rd quarter.
-Orion Portfolio Solutions LLC now owns 1,781 shares of the specialty chemicals company’s stock worth $498,000 after purchasing an additional 439 shares during the last quarter.
-Finally, NN Investment Partners Holdings N.V. increased its position in Sherwin-Williams by 1.2% in the 3rd quarter.
-NN Investment Partners Holdings N.V. now owns 131,718 shares of the specialty chemicals company’s stock worth $36,848,000 after purchasing an additional 1,612 shares during the last quarter.
-76.52% of the stock is currently owned by institutional investors.
+Several other institutional investors also recently made changes to their positions in the stock.
+Creative Planning grew its stake in shares of Sherwin-Williams by 30.6% during the third quarter.
+Creative Planning now owns 26,923 shares of the specialty chemicals company’s stock worth $7,531,000 after purchasing an additional 6,311 shares during the period.
+Healthcare of Ontario Pension Plan Trust Fund lifted its holdings in shares of Sherwin-Williams by 19.9% in the third quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 9,368 shares of the specialty chemicals company’s stock valued at $2,621,000 after purchasing an additional 1,553 shares in the last quarter.
+Forsta AP Fonden lifted its holdings in shares of Sherwin-Williams by 317.8% in the third quarter.
+Forsta AP Fonden now owns 72,700 shares of the specialty chemicals company’s stock valued at $20,336,000 after purchasing an additional 55,300 shares in the last quarter.
+Orion Portfolio Solutions LLC lifted its holdings in shares of Sherwin-Williams by 32.7% in the third quarter.
+Orion Portfolio Solutions LLC now owns 1,781 shares of the specialty chemicals company’s stock valued at $498,000 after purchasing an additional 439 shares in the last quarter.
+Finally, NN Investment Partners Holdings N.V. lifted its holdings in shares of Sherwin-Williams by 1.2% in the third quarter.
+NN Investment Partners Holdings N.V. now owns 131,718 shares of the specialty chemicals company’s stock valued at $36,848,000 after purchasing an additional 1,612 shares in the last quarter.
+76.52% of the stock is owned by institutional investors and hedge funds.

-A number of research analysts have recently commented on the company.
-Morgan Stanley increased their price objective on Sherwin-Williams from $345.00 to $375.00 and gave the company an “overweight” rating in a report on Tuesday, January 11th.
-Deutsche Bank Aktiengesellschaft increased their price objective on Sherwin-Williams from $320.00 to $355.00 and gave the company a “buy” rating in a report on Wednesday, October 27th.
-Mizuho started coverage on Sherwin-Williams in a report on Tuesday, October 12th.
-They set a “buy” rating and a $352.00 price objective on the stock.
-Bank of America lowered Sherwin-Williams from a “buy” rating to a “neutral” rating and set a $335.00 target price on the stock. in a report on Wednesday, October 27th.
-Finally, UBS Group raised their price objective on Sherwin-Williams from $310.00 to $350.00 and gave the stock a “neutral” rating in a research report on Tuesday, January 4th.
-Nine equities research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
-According to MarketBeat, the company has an average rating of “Buy” and a consensus price target of $357.73.
+SHW has been the topic of a number of research reports.
+Loop Capital boosted their price target on Sherwin-Williams from $320.00 to $355.00 and gave the company a “buy” rating in a report on Wednesday, October 27th.
+Morgan Stanley boosted their price target on Sherwin-Williams from $345.00 to $375.00 and gave the company an “overweight” rating in a report on Tuesday, January 11th.
+Berenberg Bank boosted their price target on Sherwin-Williams from $278.00 to $310.00 and gave the company a “hold” rating in a report on Friday, October 29th.
+Royal Bank of Canada upped their target price on Sherwin-Williams from $330.00 to $360.00 and gave the stock an “outperform” rating in a report on Thursday, October 28th.
+Finally, Robert W. Baird upped their target price on Sherwin-Williams from $325.00 to $350.00 and gave the stock an “outperform” rating in a report on Wednesday, October 27th.
+Nine equities research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
+According to MarketBeat, the stock presently has a consensus rating of “Buy” and an average price target of $357.73.

-Sherwin-Williams (NYSE:SHW) last issued its quarterly earnings results on Monday, October 25th.
-The specialty chemicals company reported $2.09 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.07 by $0.02.
+Sherwin-Williams (NYSE:SHW) last announced its quarterly earnings results on Monday, October 25th.
+The specialty chemicals company reported $2.09 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.07 by $0.02.
+The company had revenue of $5.15 billion for the quarter, compared to analysts’ expectations of $5.09 billion.
 Sherwin-Williams had a net margin of 10.00% and a return on equity of 75.00%.
-The company had revenue of $5.15 billion during the quarter, compared to analyst estimates of $5.09 billion.
-During the same quarter last year, the business posted $2.76 EPS.
-Sherwin-Williams’s quarterly revenue was up .5% compared to the same quarter last year.
-Equities research analysts forecast that The Sherwin-Williams Company will post 8.15 earnings per share for the current fiscal year.
+Sherwin-Williams’s quarterly revenue was up .5% on a year-over-year basis.
+During the same quarter in the previous year, the company earned $2.76 earnings per share.
+Analysts forecast that The Sherwin-Williams Company will post 8.15 EPS for the current year.

 The firm also recently disclosed a quarterly dividend, which was paid on Friday, December 3rd.
-Investors of record on Friday, November 19th were paid a $0.55 dividend.
+Shareholders of record on Friday, November 19th were issued a $0.55 dividend.
+This represents a $2.20 dividend on an annualized basis and a yield of 0.71%.
 The ex-dividend date of this dividend was Thursday, November 18th.
-This represents a $2.20 dividend on an annualized basis and a yield of 0.71%.
-Sherwin-Williams’s dividend payout ratio is 30.15%.
+Sherwin-Williams’s dividend payout ratio (DPR) is presently 30.15%.

 The Sherwin-Williams Co engages in the manufacture and trade of paint and coatings.
 It operates through the following segments: America Group, Consumer Brands Group, and Performance Coating Group.
 The America Group segment manages the exclusive outlets for Sherwin-Williams branded paints, stains, supplies, equipment, and floor covering.